 The Agency receives free use of facilities for its Victim Assistance Program at the Mecklenburg County Courthouse on a month-to-month basis.
-The use of these facilities is recorded as an in-kind contribution and expense at estimated fair market value of approximately \$84,000 and \$23,000 for the years ended June 30, 2021 and 2020, respectively.
+The use of these facilities is recorded as an in-kind contribution and expense at estimated fair market value of approximately \$127,000 and \$84,000 for the years ended June 30, 2022 and 2021, respectively.

-The Agency leases office space under a ten-year agreement with the Center, a nonprofit organization created to construct and maintain an office building to house Charlotte nonprofit agencies serving children and families in a central location at an affordable rate (Building).
+The Agency leases office space under a 10-year agreement with the Center, a nonprofit organization created to construct and maintain an office building to house Charlotte nonprofit agencies serving children and families in a central location at an affordable rate (Building).
 The lease agreement also includes use of certain furniture, storage space, telephone system, computer equipment, and information technology and other collaborative services.
-In 2013 the lease was renewed for a ten-year period expiring on March 31, 2023.
-The lease is renewable for two additional ten-year periods, and a third period ending December 31, 2052.
-For the years ended June 30, 2021 and 2020, the lease agreement required monthly payments of approximately \$21,600, but may be changed at the Center's discretion.
+In 2013 the lease was renewed for a 10-year period expiring on March 31, 2023.
+The lease is renewable for two additional 10-year periods, and a third period ending December 31, 2052.
+For the years ended June 30, 2022 and 2021, the lease agreement required monthly payments of approximately \$21,600, but may be changed at the Center's discretion.

 The Agency leases additional office space, in Cornelius, North Carolina.
-In 2018 the lease was renewed for an additional two-year period expiring on May 31, 2020.
-In 2020 this lease was extended for an additional seven months expiring on December 31, 2020.
-In 2021 this lease was extended for an additional four months expiring April 30, 2021, an additional two months expiring June 30, 2021, and an additional three months expiring September 30, 2021.
-For the years ended June 30, 2021 and 2020, the lease agreement required monthly payments of approximately \$1,100.
+In 2018, the lease was renewed for an additional two-year period expiring on May 31, 2020.
+In 2020, this lease was extended for an additional seven months expiring on December 31, 2020.
+In 2021, this lease was extended for an additional four months expiring April 30, 2021, an additional two months expiring June 30, 2021, and an additional three months expiring September 30, 2021.
+In 2022, this lease was extended for an additional nine months expiring June 30, 2022, and an additional 12 months expired June 30, 2023.
+For the years ended June 30, 2022 and 2021, the lease agreement required monthly payments of approximately \$1,100.

 During the year ended June 30, 2021, the Agency entered into a three-year sublease agreement with another organization for the SRC expiring in January 2024.
-For the year ended June 30, 2021, the lease required monthly payments of approximately \$24,000.
+For the year ended June 30, 2022 and 2021, the lease required monthly payments of approximately \$24,000.